 During fiscal year 2018 we faced market challenges, including competitive solar product pricing pressure including the impact of tariffs imposed pursuant to Section 201 and Section 301 of the Trade Act of 1974.
 On January 23, 2018, the President of the United States issued Proclamation 9693, which approved recommendations to provide relief to U.S. manufacturers and imposed safeguard tariffs on imported solar cells and modules, based on the investigations, findings, and recommendations of the International Trade Commission.
 The tariffs went into effect on February 7, 2018.
 While solar cells and modules based on IBC technology, like our Maxeon 3, Maxeon 2 and related products, were granted exclusion from these safeguard tariffs on September 19, 2018, our solar products based on other technologies continue to be subject to the safeguard tariffs.
 Additionally, the USTR initiated an investigation under Section 301 of the Trade Act of 1974 into the government of China's acts, policies, and practices related to technology transfer, intellectual property, and innovation.
 The USTR imposed additional import duties of up to 25% on certain Chinese products covered by the Section 301 remedy.
 These tariffs include certain solar power system components and finished products, including those purchased from our suppliers for use in our products and used in our business.
-In the near term, imposition of these tariffs-on top of anti-dumping and countervailing duties on Chinese solar cells and modules, imposed under the prior administration-is likely to result in a wide range of impacts to the U.S. solar industry, global manufacturing market and our business.
-Such tariffs could cause market volatility, price fluctuations, and demand reduction.
-Uncertainties associated with the Section 301 trade cases prompted us to adopt a restructuring plan and implement initiatives to reduce operating expenses and cost of revenue overhead and improve cash flow.
-During fiscal year 2018, we incurred total tariffs charges of approximately \$42.5 mill
+Imposition of these tariffs-on top of anti-dumping and countervailing duties on Chinese solar cells and modules, imposed under the prior administration-has resulted and is likely to continue to result in a wide range of impacts to the U.S. solar industry, global manufacturing market and our business, including market volatility, price fluctuations, and demand reduction.
+Uncertainties associated with the Section 201 and Section 301 trade cases prompted us to adopt a restructuring plan and implement initiatives to reduce operating expenses and cost of revenue overhead and improve cash flow.
+During fiscal year 2018, we incurred total tariffs charges of approximatel

-In fiscal year 2019, we continue to focus on investments that we expect will offer the best opportunities for growth including our industry-leading Maxeon 5 cell and panel technology.
+We continue to focus on investments that we expect will offer the best opportunities for growth including our industry-leading Maxeon 5 and 6 cell and panel technology.